sergioB79/theForge/site/forge/content/forge/ideas/passed/memento-mori.md

 SUBTITLE: Bone-Clock in the Pocket

+INFO:
+A pocketable mortality practice that turns abstract finitude into a daily, tactile constraint.
+Refuses both nihilism and inspirational fluff, insisting that endings define proportion and priority.
+Designed to quietly recalibrate decisions, ambitions, and fears against a non-negotiable personal deadline.
+Best suited for builders who want seriousness without spectacle, and accountability without an audience.

 Mortality is not an aesthetic here.
 It is a load-bearing fact. *Memento mori* enters the Forge as a practice that refuses reassurance and refuses spectacle: a quiet instrument that makes time tactile and choices accountable.

 🔥 WHAT MAKES IT FORGE MATERIAL?